-Kebler Pass, at an elevation of 10,007 ft. above the sea level, is a high mountain pass in Colorado that goes between highway 133 (close to Somerset) and Crested Butte.
-The road to reach the summit is gravel and is closed during the winter months.
+Kebler Pass is a high mountain pass at an elevation of 10,007 ft. above the sea level, located in Colorado, USA.
+The pass links highway 133 (close to Somerset) and Crested Butte.
+The road is gravel and closed during the winter months.

 In summers, the road is accessible by all passenger vehicles.
 The Colorado Department of Transportation refers to this road as GCR 12.
 The quality of the road is very good and easily driven by any passenger vehicle.
 It is a two-lane graded (ie smooth) dirt road with a dust inhibiting coating.
 With the coating, probably magnesium chloride or calcium chloride, the road is very smooth and almost as good as a paved road.